 There are several cultivators of heavenly bamboo, many of which are dwarf varieties.
 The most popular cultivators include:

-- Nandina domestica ‘Firecracker’ or 'Fire Power', a dwarf variety whose leaves turn deep red in winter.
+- Nandina domestica ‘Firecracker’ or 'Fire Power' is a dwarf variety whose leaves turn deep red in winter.

-- Nandina domestica ‘Richmond’, known for its heavy berry production.
-It grows up to 5 feet tall.
+- Nandina domestica ‘Richmond’, known for its heavy berry production, grows up to 5 feet tall.

-- Nandina domestica ‘Pygmea’ (or ‘Nana’), characterized by its dense foliage and small size, growing only 2 to 4 feet tall.
+- Nandina domestica ‘Pygmea’ (or ‘Nana’), characterized by its dense foliage and small size, grows only 2 to 4 feet tall.
 It does not produce many berries.